rticommunity/connextdds-py/docs/source/intro.rst

 RTI also provides RTI Connector, a limited, simpler API for Python and JavaScript.
 RTI Connector for Python is production-ready, but the RTI Connext DDS Python API is more complete.

-It is recommended that you read the following documentation to understand the Python library.